Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Introduction

 Prior work has attempted to bridge this gap using text-to-SQL methods.
-While these approaches have shown strong performance on EHR question-answering benchmarks \cite{jo-etal-2024-lg, gundabathula-kolar-2024-promptmind, kim-etal-2024-probgate, attrach2025conversational}, it is often unclear whether the underlying database systems are exposed to cloud-based LLMs—a significant risk for sensitive medical datasets, where data leakage might compromise patient privacy.
+While these approaches have shown strong performance on EHR question-answering benchmarks \cite{jo-etal-2024-lg, gundabathula-kolar-2024-promptmind, kim-etal-2024-probgate, attrach2025conversational}, it is often unclear whether the underlying database systems are exposed to cloud-based LLMs, which can be a significant risk for sensitive medical datasets, where data leakage might compromise patient privacy.

-To address the security concern, we propose \textbf{CELEC (\underline{C}uration of \underline{E}HR via \underline{L}LMs under \underline{E}nvironmental \underline{C}onstraints)}, a system that restricts LLM access to schema-level metadata only and executes all SQL queries locally, ensuring that no patient-level data are transmitted or shared inadvertently with external services.
-As a framework for automated EHR data extraction and analytics, CELEC translates natural language questions into SQL using a prompting strategy that combines schema information, few-shot demonstrations, and chain-of-thought reasoning to generate accurate and robust SQL outputs.
+To address the security concern, we propose \textbf{CELEC (\underline{C}uration of \underline{E}HR via \underline{L}LMs under \underline{E}nvironmental \underline{C}onstraints)}, a system that restricts LLM access to schema-level metadata only and executes all SQL queries locally, ensuring that no patient-level data is transmitted or shared inadvertently with external services.
+As a framework for automated EHR data extraction and analytics, CELEC translates natural-language (NL) questions into SQL using a prompting strategy that combines schema information, few-shot demonstrations, and chain-of-thought reasoning to generate accurate and robust SQL outputs.

 Once data are retrieved, CELEC can also generate simple visualizations directly from the extracted dataframes, providing immediate exploratory insights.
 Designed with real-world constraints in mind, CELEC maintains low latency and cost efficiency.
 CELEC also adheres to strict privacy protocols: the LLM interacts only with database metadata (e.g., table and column names), while all query execution occurs securely within the institutional environment.
 At no point is patient-level data transmitted to or shared with the LLM.
-By lowering technical barriers, CELEC empowers researchers to query EHR databases and perform preliminary analytics independently, streamlining workflows and accelerating scientific discovery.
+By lowering technical barriers, CELEC enables researchers to query EHR databases and perform preliminary analyses independently, thereby streamlining workflows and accelerating scientific discovery.